 The number of people working only part time for economic reasons remains very high

-The number of workers who are employed only part time for economic reasons—meaning that they are unable to find full-time work despite wanting it—remains high compared to prerecession levels.
+The number of workers who are employed only part time for economic reasons—meaning that they are unable to find full-time work despite wanting it—remains high compared with prerecession levels.
 If workers are part-time because their hours are cut or because they cannot find a full-time job, that indicates a labor market that is less favorable for all workers.
-In February 2017, the number of involuntary part-time workers decreased slightly to 5.7 million, which is still significantly higher than the precrisis low of 3.9 million in April 2006.
+In March 2018, the number of involuntary part-time workers remained roughly the same at 4.9 million, which is still significantly higher than the precrisis low of 3.8 million in April 2006.

 U-3 vs. U-6

 The U-3 unemployment rate, the most common unemployment measure, can underestimate those who are unable to find jobs.
 For example, it does not capture the people who want jobs but have given up looking for work or the people who would like full-time work but can only find part-time positions.
 Perhaps the most comprehensive unemployment measure, U-6 alleviates this problem by including marginally attached workers—those who have recently looked for work but are not currently looking—and part-time workers who would prefer full-time work.
 A low U-6 indicates that people who face greater barriers in finding employment are being pulled back into the labor market due to greater economic opportunity.
 U-6 is always higher than U-3, but the gap grew much larger than usual during the recession and has remained above or near prerecession records over the course of the recovery.